RishinR/DSA/README.md

+DSA using Python
-This DSA repo contains all the DSA practise codes implemented using python.
+This repo contains all the DSA practise codes and leetcode questions that have been solved using python.
+I have tried my best inorder to incorporate the best solutions possible for each problem presented.